Spinal Decompression Therapy FAQs

 During a Decompression Treatment you will feel a gentle lengthening of your spine as the discs are stretched apart relieving the pressure on the Lower Back.
 Treatment times vary from 16 to 26 minutes, 3 to 4 times per week for 12 to 30 weeks.

-After treatment for the Lower Back, a Lower Back Support is worn all day and an an ice pack is worn for first 20 minutes after treatment.
+After treatment for the Lower Back, a Lower Back Support is worn all day and an ice pack is worn for 20 minutes after treatment.

 What are the risks/side effects of Spinal Decompression?

-For people who are good Spinal Decompression Therapy candidates the risk of further disc damage or other side effects are less then 3-5%.
+For people who are good Spinal Decompression Therapy candidates the risk of further disc damage or other side effects are less then 3 percent – 5 percent.